Eyescale/Consensus/Release/Version-2.0/README.txt

 	the same function - so that, for instance, do ~( %% ) will effectively release all relationship instances localized from the base narrative, whereas the Self proxy instance itself cannot be removed.

+    6. Star (UNHACKED)

+	The CNDB star * base entity is no longer created at CNDB creation time, nor is its address stored in db->nil->sub[1] - this was introduced in Version-1.2 in order to optimize assignment operations

 New Feature Description